Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Introduction

-In the second part, we study the problem of making Bayesian inference for the tail properties of the conditional distribution $F_{\bfx}$ of $Y|\bfX=\bfx$.
-Leveraging on the {\it tail proportionality} condition, we show that Bayesian inference on $F_{\bfx}$ is easily achieved merging together the results obtained by two independent steps: the Bayesian inference of the GP distribution's parameters using the picks above a high threshold and the Bayesian inference of the scedasis function using the concomitant covariates.
+In the second part, we address the problem of Bayesian inference for the tail properties of the conditional distribution $F_{\bfx}$ of $Y$ given $\bfX=\bfx$.
+Building on the {\it tail proportionality} condition, we show that this inference can be achieved in two steps: first, Bayesian inference of the GP distribution parameters using peaks above a high threshold, and second, estimation of the scedasis function using the concomitant covariates.
 The first step is already described in the first part of the paper.
-For the second step we specify first a Dirichlet Process (DP) prior \citep[e.g.][Ch 4.1]{ghosal2017} on the marginal law of the concomitant covariates $\bfX|Y>t$, which induces a prior on the scedasis function at $\bfx$.
-The latter function depends on the nuisance parameter $P(\diff \bfx)$, that we estimate in two different ways: the first one is a kernel type method; the second one is a K-nearest neighbours type method.
-Then, for the corresponding posterior distribution we derive the same type of asymptotic theory that we established for the previous posterior distributions.
-We consider then the problem of the functional estimation of the marginal law of the concomitant covariates.
-Under the same Dirichlet Process prior we show that the posterior distribution obeys the celebrated Bernstein-von Mises theorem under a Skohorod construction.
-This result is the basis to derive a Kolmogorov-Smirnov type of statistical test, that allows to verify whether the concomitant covariates have a significant effect on the extremes of the response variable.
+For the second step, we specify a Dirichlet Process (DP) prior (e.g., Ch.
+4.1 in \cite{ghosal2017}) for the conditional law of the concomitant covariate $\bfX$ given $Y > t$, which induces a prior on the scedasis function at $\bfx$.
+This function depends on the unknown marginal probability measure $P(\diff \bfx)$, which we treat as a nuisance parameter for simplicity, and we estimate it using two methods: a kernel-based method and a $K$-nearest neighbors approach.
+For the corresponding posterior distribution, we derive the same type of asymptotic theory established in the first part of the paper.
+With the kernel method, we also provide contraction rates for the posterior distribution of the scedasis function, which hold uniformly in $\bfx$.
+We then turn to the functional estimation of the marginal law of the concomitant covariates.
+Under the same Dirichlet Process prior, we show that the posterior distribution satisfies the BvM theorem over an infinite-dimensional Skohorod space.
+This result forms the basis for deriving a Kolmogorov-Smirnov-type statistical test to assess whether the concomitant covariates significantly affect the extremes of the response variable.